Home | Send Feedback | Share on Bluesky |

-When you are writing REST services, you may be already heard of the OpenAPI (former Swagger) specification.
+When you are writing REST services, you may have already heard of the OpenAPI (formerly Swagger) specification.
 OpenAPI is a specification for describing REST services.
-It's a text file in JSON, or Yaml format and tools can read it to generate code, create documentation and test cases.
+It's a text file in JSON or YAML format, and tools can read it to generate code, create documentation, and test cases.

 The Swagger specification was renamed to OpenAPI in January 2016.
 The name change did not alter the specification.
-It made the difference between the tools (Swagger) and the specification (OpenAPI) more distinct.
+It made the distinction between the tools (Swagger) and the specification (OpenAPI) more distinct.

 In this blog post, we create a simple todo application with a Spring Boot server that implements the REST services and an Ionic application that consumes the service.